boblord14/Dark-Souls-2-SotFS-CT-Bob-Edition/README.md

 [Aatvark](https://gist.github.com/Atvaark) | Completely wrote the original DS2 SotFS table
 [Lord Radai](https://github.com/LordRadai) | Took up maintaining after Aatvark, completely rewrote large segments, maintains the main table this was forked from
 [Boblord](https://github.com/boblord14) | Fork author and maintainer of this github, new features/functions, refactoring from previous ds2 tables, reformatting using parts from TGA tables
-[The Grand Archives](https://github.com/The-Grand-Archives) | Current maintainers of the DS3 and ER tables, many of the table utility functions used here came from their tables, credit and huge thanks to all those who worked on those tables
+[The Grand Cathedral] | Contributes to Radai's DS2 Table, credit to EvanDeadlySins and Relinquished001 [The Grand Archives](https://github.com/The-Grand-Archives) | Current maintainers of the DS3 and ER tables, many of the table utility functions used here came from their tables, credit and huge thanks to all those who worked on those tables